By Susan Weintrob

 had only just met.
 “You are smart and educated.
 How can you be conservative?”

 After I gave her some bulbs and plants, she climbed into her CRV.
 “I just can’t talk to people I don’t agree with,” she said to me out her window.

 I disagreed.
 “We can learn from those we disagree with and continue to seek common ground, like our gardens.
 This is what happens in a democracy.”

 “Can’t do it,” she said and drove off.

-As we mourn the murdered in Tree of Life, we are struck that the Left has failed to protect their ideals when it comes to the Jews.
+As we mourn the murdered in the Tree of Life synagogue, we are struck that the Left has failed to protect their ideals when it comes to the Jews.
 And on this count, we must judge them.

 Susan Weintrob is a retired educator who writes full time in Charleston, SC.